olegskrivko/pethubbackend/README.md

 - Data validation and error handling for reliable operations
 - Open source and community-driven, welcoming contributions

+## Features Usage
+The backend exposes REST endpoints for pet data management.
+For API details, see the documentation (if available) or contact the maintainer.

+## Contributing
+This project is open source and welcomes contributions!
+Please open issues or submit pull requests.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Author
+Olegs Krivko

 ## Getting Started

 ### Requirements